oracle-livelabs/database/db-23c-fundamentals/new-developer-role/new-developer-role.md

 Estimated Lab Time: 10 minutes

 ### Objective:
-The objective of this lab is to familiarize you with the Developer Role role in Oracle Database 23ai and show you how to enable it.
+The objective of this lab is to familiarize you with the Developer Role in Oracle Database 23ai and show you how to enable it.
 By the end of this lab, you will understand how to use the Developer Role effectively for granting privileges to application users.

 ### Prerequisites:
 - Access to Oracle Database 23ai.